ccsyd/CC_SYD_02_OculusRift/slides.md

 - Has been visiting and documenting the ancient city of Vijayanagara in India, now known as Hampi, regularly over the last 25 years
 - In 2006, shot a series of stereo panoramas

 .center[ ![© John Gollings](images/gollings_hampi.jpg) ]

+???

+- Several of these works in collection of National Gallery Victoria

+- Panoramas were intended for projection on a cylindrical wall, with a projector that you could turn to reveal different parts of the image

 ---